 Students who know that their chosen assessors may be unavailable for a period of time should take that into account and may wish to submit earlier to ensure that their assessment can take place in time to meet the deadline for Confirmation.
-Students who submit an application in July should be aware that the viva with the assessors may not be held until September because of the long vacation and assessors' availability.
+In cases where students receive an exceptional extension to the in-term deadline, they should be aware that the viva with the assessors may not be held until September because of the long vacation and assessors' availability.